Stocks rise broadly on Wall Street ahead of Fed statement

 Stocks rose broadly on Wall Street Wednesday ahead of an update from the Federal Reserve on how and when it might begin easing its extraordinary support measures for the economy.

-Gains within the S&P 500 were broad and could potentially break a four-day losing streak if they hold.
+Gains within the S&P 500 were broad and could potentially break a four-day losing streak for the index, if they hold.
 More than 90% of stocks in the index rose.
 Banks and technology companies led the gains.
-Communications companies and utilities lagged the market.
+Communications companies lagged the market.

-Smaller stocks did slightly better than the broader market.
-The Russell 2000 rose 1.4%.
+Smaller stocks did better than the broader market.
+The Russell 2000 rose 1.5%.

 Investors' key focus on Wednesday is the Fed's statement on interest rate policy.
 The central bank has been buying bonds to keep interest rates low since the pandemic sapped the economy 18 months ago.
 It has signaled that it will eventually reduce those purchases, but the breadth and timing is still unknown.